ViratGSingh/snakeeyes/README.md

 # snakeeyes
- A flask app which recommends games from itch.io
+ A flask app which recommends itch.io games.